 More than 4 in 10 young Americans under 30 are barely getting by financially—with women and non-college youth hit the hardest.
 Half of young adults without a college degree report financial hardship, compared to 29% of college graduates; only 16% say they're doing well or very well financially.
 These financial struggles are not hitting all of Gen Z equally.
 Those most affected are women, Hispanics, African Americans, immigrants and young adults without college degrees.
 From significant economic concerns to dramatic feelings of social isolation, and from growing mental health challenges; these are some of the issues faced by the youth today. - Harvard Youth Poll, Spring 2025.

-We are a community nonprofit organization, driven with the mission to provide teenagers and youths alternative choices to vice by equipping them with life-skills through coaching.
+We are a community nonprofit organization, driven with the mission to provide teenagers and youths alternative choices to vice by equipping them with soft life-skills through coaching.
 This exposure will foster self-realization, economic empowerment, create hope and change.
+We also use theatre not just to entertain, likewise to have meaningful conversations with the community.

 We invite you to join us as we inspire young minds and talk about what really matters.